ahl27/ahl27.github.io/_posts/2025-04-11-exolabel-full.md

 | 1,375,735 | 156,434,932 | 01:43 | 271 MB  | 5.0 GB |
 | 3,500,903 | 937,020,456 | 15:17 | 380 MB | 29.9 GB |

 Accuracy benchmarks are forthcoming.
 Anecdotally, it produces pretty good results.
 For reference, [HipMCL](https://doi.org/10.1093/nar/gkx1313) required 240 cores and 15TB of unified RAM to process a similar sized network to ExoLabel's final trial (with roughly 3.5M nodes, 700M directed edges) in 30 min.
+MCL scales quadratically so it's not the most fair comparison, but it is the standard approach in the field.

 ## Deep Dive: How does it *really* work?